yoshuawuyts/knowledge/js.md

 for large data sets they only reduce the amount of passes, but not the speed of the operations.

+## Prototypes
+Prototypes are a tricky beast; they work differently than classes and can be tough to reason about.
+Luckily there'es a simple heuristic to remember how they
+work: they're simply a linked list.
+Multiple inheritance is just muliple pointers in the parent field.

 ## See Also
 - [ES6 compat table](https://kangax.github.io/compat-table/es6/) - caniuse for js
 - [js pitfalls](http://nrn.io/view/javascript-common-pitfalls)